microsoft/VSProjectSystem/doc/extensibility/extending_rules.md

 This is useful if you are building ontop of an existing project system and want to add or change properties to the existing rules.

+Please refer to the [CpsExtension sample](/samples/CpsExtension/) that shows adding a custom property to to a .cs file in an SDK-Style C# project.

 Example:

 ```xml